Pandora-IsoMemo/all-in-one-apps/README.md

-# HelperScripts
+# Pandora-IsoMemo HelperScripts

-a collection of versatile helper scripts
+A collection of versatile helper scripts.